Crime and the legal system

 Technically, the Coast Guard (Guardia Costiera) isn’t part of the police, but part of the Navy.
 They ensure public safety on the Italian coastline and fall under the responsibility of the Ministry of Infrastructure and Transport (Ministero delle Infrastrutture e dei Trasporti – MIT).

 Once you have reported a crime, Italy’s criminal justice system will be set in motion.
-Simply put, the criminal justice system is made up of three different stages.
+Simply put, this is made up of three different stages:

 1. After a crime has occurred, law enforcement officials (i.e., police and public prosecutors) collect evidence (evidenza) to identify the perpetrator